-2. Accrual Method.
+- 2. Accrual Method.
 Interest on the Indebtedness evidenced by this Note shall be computed on the basis of a THREE HUNDRED SIXTY (360) day year and shall accrue on the actual number of days elapsed for any whole or partial month in which interest is being calculated.
-In computing the number of days during which interest accrues, the day on which funds are initially advanced shall be included regardless of the time of day such advance is made, and the day on which funds are repaid shall be included unless repayment is credited prior to the close of business on the Business Day received as provided herein.

-3. Rate Change Date.
-The Rate will change as of the FIRST (1st) Business Day of each month.)

-4. Payment Schedule.
-Except as expressly provided herein to the contrary, all payments on this Note shall be applied in the following order of priority : (a) the payment or reimbursement of any expenses, costs or obligations (other than the outstanding principal balance hereof and interest hereon) for which either Debtor shall be obligated or Lender shall be entitled pursuant to the provisions of this Note or the other Loan Documents; (b) the payment of accrued but unpaid interest hereon ; and (c) the payment of all or any portion of the principal balance hereof then outstanding hereunder, in the direct order of maturity.
+In computing the number of days during which interest accrues, the day on which funds are initially advanced shall be included regardless of the time of day such advance is made, and the day on which funds are repaid shall be included unless repayment is credited prior to the close of business on the Business Day received as provided herein. - 3.
+Rate Change Date.
+The Rate will change as of the FIRST (1st) Business Day of each month.) - 4.
+Payment Schedule.
+Except as expressly provided herein to the contrary, all payments on this Note shall be applied in the following order of priority: (a) the payment or reimbursement of any expenses, costs or obligations (other than the outstanding principal balance hereof and interest hereon) for which either Debtor shall be obligated or Lender shall be entitled pursuant to the provisions of this Note or the other Loan Documents; (b) the payment of accrued but unpaid interest hereon; and (c) the payment of all or any portion of the principal balance hereof then outstanding hereunder, in the direct order of maturity.
 If a Default exists under any of the other Loan Documents, then Lender may, at the sole option of Lender, apply any such payments, at any time and from time to time, to any of the items specified in clauses (a), (b) or (c) above without regard to the order of priority otherwise specified herein and any application to the outstanding principal balance hereof may be made in either direct or inverse order of maturity.
-If any payment of principal or interest on this Note shall become due on a day other than a Business Day, such payment.
+If any payment of principal or interest on this Note shall become due on a day other than a Business Day, such payment shall be made on the next succeeding Business Day and such extension of time shall be included in computing interest in connection with such payment.
 The outstanding principal balance of this Note, plus accrued and unpaid interest thereon shall be due and payable on the earlier of: (i) the acceleration of the Indebtedness pursuant to the terms of the Loan Documents; or (ii) MAY 11, 2020 (the earliest of such dates being the "Maturity Date").
 Accrued and unpaid interest on the outstanding principal balance of this Note shall be due and payable monthly commencing on JUNE 1, 2017, and continuing on the same day of each month thereafter and on the Maturity Date.